 Computer, laptop, tablet, or cell phone with speakers, microphone, and camera capabilities.

-Ruler, Elmers School Glue, Glue stick, pencils, eraser, plain printer paper, clear tape, and colored pencils.
+Ruler, Elmer’s Liquid School Glue, glue stick, pencils, eraser, plain printer paper, clear tape, and colored pencils.
 We will provide all other supplies in a box mailed to you before camp.

 Monday-Friday 9:30-11:30 am session with live instruction.
 Campers should plan on up to two hours each day outside of scheduled class time to work on creative off-screen activities in the afternoon.

-Scholarships are still available for Virtual camp and will be $110 each.
-We have extended the scholarship deadline to Tuesday, June 30th.
+Scholarships are available for virtual camps and will be $110 each.
+The scholarship deadline is May 15, 2021.